 Brush Farm Home was established on the grounds of Brush Farm House in 1922 by the State Children’s Relief Department.
 It housed up to 60 girls.
 Over the next 60 years, many girls with intellectual and other disabilities resided at Brush Farm Home.
 From the late 1970s, boys were also admitted.
 Brush Farm House dates…

 The Department of Aboriginal Affairs in New South Wales is the custodian of the records of the Aborigines Welfare Board (formerly known as the Aborigines Protection Board) and the Chief Secretary.
-The Family Records Unit was established as a result of the New South Wales Government response to the Bringing Them Home Report to assist…
+The Family Records Service was established as a result of the New South Wales Government response to the Bringing Them Home Report to assist…

 Uniting Burnside is a member of the Uniting services.
 It is one of the largest providers of child and family services in New South Wales and in 2010 worked with 13,000 children, young people and family members.
 Uniting Burnside holds the records of Burnside’s various operations on the North Parramatta site, and of Burnside group…